kenmartey/treechain/README.md

 - ## Problem statement:

-Forestation Initiatives have failed due to inefficiencies, claims of corruption or the inability to demonstrate how funds were allocated.
+Forestation Initiatives have failed due to inefficiencies, claims of corruption, or the inability to demonstrate how funds were allocated.
 Previous attempts have not tracked results or audited spending.
-Update: this section
 - ## Goals

-  - The Goal is for TreeChain to provide accountability to donors.
-Update
+  - The Goal is for TreeChain to provide accountability to donors allowing them to track reforestation efforts.

   - Provide real-time tracking and incentives for forest protection.